planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Success:** Maintains control and keeps pace with the Speed group.
 > -   **Edge:** Their lead on other racers or spent on Stunts.
-> -   **Failure:** 1d6+Speed crash damage to vehicle and occupants.
+> -   **Failure:** Crash damage to vehicle and occupants.
-> -   **Twists:** *Delay (drop 1 Speed, falling out of current group until next stretch), waste fuel, lose parts, mod fails, etc.*
+> -   **Twists:** *wrong turn, waste fuel, lose parts, modification fails, etc.*

-A Race expands Zones into much longer stretches of track, each about half mile long and lasting a minute or so.
+A Race expands Zones into much longer Stretches of track, each about half mile long and lasting a minute or so.
 All racers make their checks and compare Edge for the lead.
-Lead mostly matters in the final stretch, until then Edge can be spent on the Stunts below.
-These are decided after everyone makes their Check and do not require Initiative.
+Lead mostly matters in the final stretch, until then they should spend Edge on the Stunts below.
+Decide on these after everyone makes their Check.
 Mixing and matching Edge on different Stunts is allowed:

-- **Muscle**: aggressive maneuvering hinders another driver’s Stunts.
-Spent Edge reduces the Edge of another driver in the same stretch.
-This can be done at any time to cancel someone else’s Edge Stunt on a one for one basis.
-- **Splatter**: skid up mud or dirt onto the target vehicle with the same lead or lower.
-Edge inflicts +1 Difficulty due to low Visibility (max +4) for everyone on the vehicle until each of them cleans it off with an Action.
 - **Steady**: races are so intense and bumpy the driver and passengers cannot normally act.
-Each Edge spent smooths out the ride so the driver or a chosen passenger may take their Action during the Stretch.
+Each Edge spent smooths out the ride so the driver or a chosen passenger may take an Action during the Stretch.
+Each person may take only one Action per Stretch.
+Attack, Rally, and Use (Jury-rig) are popular.
-- **Swerve**: juking or angling, Edge inflicts +1 Difficulty to Attacks made on the vehicle until the next Stretch.

-The Steady Stunt above allows a selected driver or passenger to make Attacks, maximum one per character just like a Round.
-This does not require Initiative as not everyone has a chance to act.
-Ramming or sideswiping is an Attack.
+- **Swerve**: juking or angling defensively.
+Each Edge spent negates one Edge spent on a Ram.
+This can Soak some damage or avoid it entirely if all the Ram Edge is negated.
+Dusty or muddy roads can double the Edge granted on Swerves due to poor visibility.
+- **Ram**: attacking by bumping, striking, or sideswiping another racer.
+This inflicts Frame + Edge damage, soaked by target’s FRAME as usual.
+The Ramming vehicle also takes counter damage equal to the target’s Frame, soaked by their own Frame as usual.
+Ramming targets outside of the race is possible; use the Race Score to see if it hits and add Speed difference to damage.

+Stunts follow Initiative just like regular combat, with the highest lead vehicle going first.
+More detailed information about crashes, rams, and vehicular damage is in the Vehicles section

+More detailed information about crashes, rams, and vehicular damage is in the Vehicles section

 ### Rally

-Shaking off the pain, standing up on their hind legs, and putting their guard back up.
-A primal display of stubbornness that shows the world not to count them down yet.
-A Rally doubles current Mettle, up to the maximum.
-Current Mettle must be higher than zero (1+) to Rally.
+Shaking off the pain and standing up on their hind legs.
+A primal display of stubbornness that shows the world not to count them out yet.
+A Rally is a MOTIVE Check with a Difficulty of 0 – no chance of failure so just count Edge!
+Every Edge recovers a point of Mettle, up to the maximum.

-A Rally is most effective at half Mettle, less so when higher or lower.
-For example, if max Mettle is 10 and current Mettle is 5, a Rally boosts them back to full.
-If they waited until they were down to only 1 Mettle, it would only get them back to 2.
-When to Rally is an important tactical choice, made easier with strong allies or cover to provide breathing space.

-### Rattle

-Taunting, threatening, trash-talking, or demoralizing a foe grants a powerful advantage, perhaps as much as physical damage.
-This is only effective if they can grasp the indignity of it.
-Rattle is a Check of NATURE vs. MOTIVE, but a spiteful, authoritative, or comedic CALLING can do.
-This cuts their current Mettle in half, rounding up as always.
-Any Edge inflicts the Rattled Status, which keeps them from Rallying it back on that many future Actions.

-Foes discombobulated in this way often surrender or flee.

 **Check:** NATURE vs. MOTIVE

 {: .outcomes }

-> -   **Success:** Target halves their current Mettle (round up).
+> -   **Success:** not applicable, always succeeds at Difficulty 0.
-> -   **Edge:** target cannot Rally for that many future Actions.
+> -   **Edge:** each point of Edge recovers one Mettle.
-> -   **Failure:** target keeps their cool somehow.
+> -   **Failure:** not applicable, always Difficulty 0.
-> -   **Twists:** *reveal secret, offend ally, draw more foes, etc.*
+> -   **Twists:** not applicable, always Difficulty 0.

-Using some sort of revelation or dirt can grant a bonus.
-For example, revealing the target’s partner was unfaithful, they made a mistake, are surrounded, etc. True or not, it must be something the target would care about.
-Events in the game or the Know Action may reveal these.
-Some may only be used once; this is a tricky tactic and should be treated sensibly at the table.

-A rattled target cannot be rattled again until it wears off.
+When to Rally is an important tactical choice, made easier with strong allies or cover to provide safety.

 ### Sneak